Radiologist Copilot: An Agentic Framework Orchestrating Specialized Tools for Reliable Radiology Reporting: Experiments and Results

-We compare the liver radiology reporting performance of our proposed method with state-of-the-art (SOTA) approaches.
-The results illustrated in Table~\ref{tab:comparison} demonstrate that Radiologist Copilot substantially outperforms other SOTA methods on both NLG and CE metrics, highlighting the practical effectiveness of this training-free agentic assistant.
-Fig.~\ref{fig:comparison} shows generated liver reports, including normal and abnormal cases.
-The results indicate that the reports generated by Radiologist Copilot are highly consistent with the ground-truth in both format and content, significantly surpassing Hulu-Med~\cite{jiang2025hulu}.
+\paragraph{\textbf{Task-level Evaluation.}} We compare the liver radiology reporting performance of our proposed method with state-of-the-art report generation approaches.
+As shown in Table~\ref{tab:comparison}, Radiologist Copilot substantially outperforms 3D medical vision-language models on both NLG and CE metrics, demonstrating its practical effectiveness in radiology reporting.
+Fig.~\ref{fig:result}(a) presents generated liver reports, which show that the reports produced by Radiologist Copilot are highly consistent with the ground-truth in both format and content, significantly surpassing the performance of Hulu-Med~\cite{jiang2025hulu}.
+These results indicate that reports produced via the complete radiology reporting workflow of our proposed agentic framework are superior to those produced by methods limited to isolated report generation.